mpv-player/mpv/DOCS/man/options.rst

     Default: ``yes``

-``--idle``
-    Makes mpv wait idly instead of quitting when there is no file to play.
-    Mostly useful in slave mode, where mpv can be controlled through input commands (see also ``--slave-broken``).

 ``--index=<mode>``
     Controls how to seek in files.
 Note that if the index is missing from a file, it will be built on the fly by default, so you don't need to change